OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 The ``community-id`` option is boolean.
 If set to ``true`` it is enabled.
-The ``community-id-seed`` option specifies a unsigned 16 bit value that is used a seed to the hash that is calculated for the ``community-id`` output.
+The ``community-id-seed`` option specifies a unsigned 16 bit value that is used to seed the hash that is calculated for the ``community-id`` output.
 This must be set to the same value on all tools that output this record.